mercush/genlm-control/docs/potentials.md

 `BoolCFG`s support grammar specification via [Lark syntax](https://lark-parser.readthedocs.io/en/latest/grammar.html).

 Both CFGs:

-- Use Earley parsing for efficient recognition
+* Use Earley parsing for efficient recognition
-- Can be combined with other potentials
+* Can be combined with other potentials
-- Operate on byte-level sequences by default
+* Operate on byte-level sequences by default

 ## Custom potentials

-Creating custom potentials is straightforward and allows you to use arbitrary constraints.
+You can create custom potentials to implement specialized constraints or preferences that aren't covered by the built-in options.

 ### Creating a custom potential

-To define a custom potential, you need to
+To define a custom potential:

 1. Create a subclass of `Potential`
-2. Implement the `complete` and `prefix` methods.
+2. Implement the `complete` and `prefix` methods

-For improved performance, you can also override the `logw_next` method with an implementation that satisfies the properties specified in the [Formalization](#formalization) section.
+3. Optionally override `logw_next` and the batch methods for performance optimization

+The key is understanding the relationship between `complete` and `prefix`.
 Consider the following example of a potential that only allows sequences of a given length:

 ```python
 class LengthPotential(Potential):